dasfruit808/astrocatlobby/README.md

    The command prints the local URL of the static server.
 Open it in a browser and use the arrow keys to move while tapping the space bar to jump or interact with consoles and crew members.
+A heads-up status panel confirms once all sprites are loaded or highlights any files that are still using placeholder art.

 4. **Customize as needed.** The static files live under `astrocatlobby/game/static/`.
-You can tweak `styles.css`, edit the HUD layout in `index.html`, or expand the gameplay loop in `game.js` without touching any build tooling.
+You can tweak `styles.css`, edit the HUD layout in `index.html`, or expand the gameplay loop in `game.js` (for example to add new interactable crew members or adjust platform layout) without touching any build tooling.

 ## Python API